krisnotchris/kris-sinatra-assessment/README.md

 # Kris' Sinatra Project

 This is a final project that I completed for Flatiron Schools Learn-Verified program.
+It is an app called TrackR that lets you keep track of your workouts.

 ## Usage

-To use this app, just clone, run `rake db:migrate` and then run `shotgun`.
+To use this app, just clone, run `bundle install`, `rake db:migrate` and then run `shotgun`.
 Everything should be set up.

 ## Contributing